git/git.github.io/rev_news/drafts/edition-20.md

 first added because "historically git was a set of shell scripts named git-*, so each stood alone".

-The --help was the result from "the modern `git <cmd>' approach, with every command normally having -h and --help options for short form usage and long form man pages".
-Meanwhile "a `git help <cmd>` command was created" which "allowed selection of display type, so that on Unix/Linux man was the norm, while an --html (or --web) option is available for those who like the pretty browser view".
+The &dash;&dash;help was the result from "the modern `git <cmd>` approach, with every command normally having &dash;h and &dash;&dash;help options for short form usage and long form man pages".
+Meanwhile "a `git help <cmd>` command was created" which "allowed selection of display type, so that on Unix/Linux man was the norm, while an &dash;&dash;html (or &dash;&dash;web) option is available for those who like the pretty browser view".

-Your own Christian Couder chimed in saying that `git help` makes it possible to teach people one command that will do something sensible on every system, and that it also "provides more configurability and more features like its -a and -g options".
+Your own Christian Couder chimed in saying that `git help` makes it possible to teach people one command that will do something sensible on every system, and that it also "provides more configurability and more features like its &dash;a and &dash;g options".

 Jakub Narębski added that there are also help pages that are about "concepts (gitcli, gitrevisions, githooks, gitrepository-layout,